Babtsov/jos/README.md

 io protection model: https://pdos.csail.mit.edu/6.828/2016/readings/i386/s08_03.htm
 io addresses from bochs: http://bochs.sourceforge.net/techspec/PORTS.LST
 more about PIO ATA: https://wiki.osdev.org/ATA_PIO_Mode

+## JOS's FS explanation
+JOS has a file system "server" that handles all the file system operations, including writing directly to disk.
+The disk itself writes and reads in units of 512 bytes called Sectors.
+The File system, however, uses a bigger unit which is called a Block (the size of the block must be  divisible by the size of the sector).
+The block size was chosen to be the same size as a page (4096 bytes).
+The reason why the block size is the same as the page size is not a coincidence, because we'll be using x86's paging hardware to implement a block cache.

+### writing and reading blocks
+The entire disk (assuming the disk is less than 3GB in size) is lazily mapped into memory starting at address `DISKMAP` in the FS server.
+Lazily mapped means that the actual blocks will be loaded into memory from disk only when we attempt to read them (which is done using the `void* diskaddr(uint32_t blockno)` funtion).
+If, for example, we want to access block 3, then we'd read the page at address `DISKMAP + 3*PGSIZE` (this works because the size of each page is exactly the size of each block).
+If our read results in a page fault (which occurs when we read a block for the first time), FS' page fault handler will load 4096 bytes from the disk into a page frame and map it into the corresponding page in the FS server's address space.
+Subsequent block reads will therefore be read from memory directly, thus functioning like a block cache.

+Block writes will be handled in a similar way: we'll be writing directly to the memory mapped above `DISKMAP`, and then, we'll presist the data using `void flush_block(void *addr)`, which will write it to the disk.

 ## Exercise 1
 _Modify env\_create in env.c, so that it gives the file system environment I/O privilege, but never gives that privilege to any other environment._
 ```C